-Strengths:

-Area(s) for Growth:

-·

 STANDARD FOUR: Instructional Leadership:

-Fosters the success of all students by serving on decision-making teams in the school,

-designing and delivering professional learning, and contributing to a shared vision of

-teaching and learning that leads to school improvement.
+Fosters the success of all students by serving on decision-making teams in the school, designing and delivering professional learning, and contributing to a shared vision of teaching and learning that leads to school improvement.

-Strangths

-Strengths:

-Area(s) for Growth:

-STANDARD EIVE: Program Planning Administration, and Evaluation:

 STANDARD FIVE: Program Planning, Administration, and Evaluation:

-Effective planning and execution of program as it pertains to site/district goals, and

-effective evaluation of program effectiveness, including data analysis.
+Effective planning and execution of program as it pertains to site/district goals, and effective evaluation of program effectiveness, including data analysis.

-стоти с типи и при обити и по при о

-Strengths:

-Area(s) for Growth:

 STANDARD SIX: Production Outcomes:

 A continuous contribution is being made in meeting the needs/goals of the school/district.

-Strengths:

-Area(s) for Growth:

 STANDARD SEVEN: Professional Development:

-Consistently updates with current trends, best practices, and relevant standards,

-through research and appropriate conferences.
+Consistently updates with current trends, best practices, and relevant standards, through research and appropriate conferences.

-Strengths:

-Area(s) for Growth: